 Sign#3.
 Unexpected webcam video files are found on your device.

-Imagine a situation that you’ve been hacked through webcam or microphone.
+Imagine a situation that you’ve been hacked through a webcam or microphone.
 Hackers will accumulate your online data from your device so that the data can be used in the future when necessary.
-When it comes to the online data with webcam or microphone applied, there must be some video or audio files stored in your device.
+When it comes to the online data with a webcam or microphone applied, there must be some video or audio files stored in your device.